 20:00 – End of Liberty

 Airman due back in the dormitory and similarly to Thursday, it is a strict deadline.
 If you are traveling to the San Antonio area, keep in mind the time it will take to travel back to Lackland and get onto base.

 The entire day is a Town Pass.
 Your Airman will be at the Pfingston Reception Center for collection and the day is yours to spend it your new Airman as you please.

 06:30 to 16:00 – Religious Services

 Meet your Airman at the Chapel for your designated Religious Service time.
 You cannot meet your Airman at their Squadron so keep it in mind.
-Attending religious service is not mandatory but it’s a beautiful building and for those who are religious, it can be a really spiritual event to be their with your new Airman.
+Attending religious service is not mandatory but it’s a beautiful building and for those who are religious, it can be a really spiritual event to be there with your new Airman.

 09:00 to 18:00 – Special Town Pass / Base Liberty

 A special Town Pass is awarded to top physically fit Airman, members of Honor Flights, and Honor Graduates only, these Airman are permitted into the San Antonio metropolitan area for the day.
 Those who do not receive this special pass are granted Base Liberty for the day.
 It is important if your Airman doesn’t receive the special pass, that you don’t go off base.
 They are still amazing and you can spend the day with them on base but they’ll get in trouble for leaving base without the pass, so please don’t try too.

 The Air Force are currently revising the Basic Training Schedule and the positioning of Airman’s week.
 We will update the blog with the relevant information once we have the new confirmed schedule.